christoofar/asterisk/README.md

 # What can I do with this image?

-We have base SIP and IAX configured and turned on.
-There is also a default outbound trunk setup to place calls to USA/CAN toll-free numbers, so if you successfully attach a VOIP client to this instance you should be able to place outbound telephone calls over the PSTN network with minimal fuss.
+The base SIP and IAX channel drivers are configured and turned on.
+There is also a default outbound trunk setup to place calls to USA/CAN toll-free numbers; so if you successfully attach a VOIP client to this instance you should be able to place outbound telephone calls over the PSTN network with minimal fuss.

-When you start this container interactively you will be given the IAX2 login credentials so you can use
+When you start this container interactively you will be given a login/password to a default IAX2 extension that you can use Zoiper or another IAX client to connect and place calls to the PSTN.

+This Docker image is also available for ARM64,ARMv6,ARMv7 so you can quickly load a working Asterisk instance to any number of edge-type devices, including the Raspberry PI.

 # How do I configure this thing?